wtlow003/stratascratch-daily/README.md

 # SQL Technical Interview Preparation
-Daily practise in preparation for SQL technical assessments.

 This repository contains solutions to questions which have been attempted on [StrataScratch](https://www.stratascratch.com) to hone my ability in tackling complex logic when tackling SQL technical interviews.